Career Path Forecast

 to the U.S. Department of Labor, Bureau of Labor Statistics,

-mathematicians is expected to increase by 10 percent during the 2006-16
+employment of mathematicians is expected to increase by 22 percent

-with knowledge of mathematics will be required in the future.
-However,
+mathematics will be required in the future.
+However, jobs in industry

-jobs in industry and government often require advanced knowledge of
+and government often require advanced knowledge of related scientific

-research.
-More mathematicians also are becoming involved in financial
+mathematicians also are involved in financial analysis and in life

 Job